EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 $ cp basp0.pbte basp.pbte                       #copy basp0 to recognised basp prefix
 ~~~

+Note that **lmfa**{: style="color: blue"} writes information about the density to file _atm.pbte_{: style="color: green"}, in addition to
+basis set information in _basp0.pbte_{: style="color: green"}.
+However, the construction of the density will need to be modified
+because the partitioning between core and valence will change with the introduction of local orbitals, as described next.

 #####  4.1 Local orbitals
 {::comment}
 /tutorial/lmf/lmf_pbte_tutorial/#local-orbitals/
 {:/comment}

 Part of **lmfa**{: style="color: blue"}'s function is to identify
 _local orbitals_ that [extend the linear method](/docs/package_overview/#linear-methods-in-band-theory).